bobmonsour/bobmonsour.com/src/posts/pagination-in-a-javascript-template-with-eleventy.md

     function isCategory(item) {
       return item["Categories"].includes(data.pagination.items[0]);
     }
-    /* The source data comes from the bundledata.js file that returns the firehose, a json array of all the posts on the site */
+    /* The source data comes from the bundledata.cjs file that returns the firehose, a json array of all the posts on the site */
     const sortedPosts = data.bundledata.firehose